-- Oncologists care for patients with cancer. - Cardiologists care for patients with heart conditions. - Orthopedists care for patients with certain bone, joint, or muscle conditions.

-Please note that you do not need a referral form or authorization from your PCP to see a network specialist.

-Routine counseling, psychotherapy or substance abuse visits in a mental health provider's office must be provided by the plan's network mental health providers.
-To determine if a mental health provider is in network, members may call the Mental Health/Substance Abuse phone number located on the back of their card or review providers by visiting our website at www.Medicare.BlueCrossNC.com.
-See Chapter 4, Section 2.1 for information about mental health services requiring prior authorization.

-Certain medical services require prior authorization (please see Chapter 4, Section 2.1 for information about services requiring prior authorization).
-You, your PCP, or other network provider will contact the plan to obtain prior authorization on your behalf.

-Your PCP may talk with other doctors about your care and make referrals for you to other specialists in order to coordinate your care; however, it is not a plan requirement that your PCP make a referral or contact the plan for authorization for you to see another network specialist.
+- Oncologists care for patients with cancer. - Cardiologists care for patients with heart conditions. - Orthopedists care for patients with certain bone, joint, or muscle conditions. - Please note that you do not need a referral form or authorization from your PCP to see a network specialist. - Routine counseling, psychotherapy or substance abuse visits in a mental health provider's office must be provided by the plan's network mental health providers in order to receive in-network benefits.
+To determine if a mental health provider is in network, members may call the Mental Health/Substance Abuse number located on the back of their card or review providers by visiting our website at www.BlueCrossNC.com/findaDoctor.
+See Chapter 4, Section 2.1 for information about mental health services requiring prior authorization. - To pay at the in-network benefit, certain medical services require prior authorization (please see Chapter 4, Section 2.1 for information about services requiring prior authorization).
+Your PCP or other network provider will contact the plan to obtain prior authorization on your behalf. - Your PCP may talk with other doctors about your care and make referrals for you to other specialists in order to coordinate your care; however, it is not a plan requirement that your PCP make a referral or contact the plan for authorization for you to see another network specialist.